André Zysberg

 André Zysberg (6 August 1947 – 8 December 2024) was a French historian and academic.
-He specialised in maritime history of the early modern period.
+He specialised in the maritime history of the early modern period.

 In 1987, he was invited to the Antenne 2 talk show Apostrophes to discuss his book on galley slaves.
 In 2017, he appeared in an episode of the France 2 series Secrets d'Histoire covering Ismail Ibn Sharif titled Moulay Ismaïl : le Roi-Soleil des mille et une nuits.

 Zysberg died on 8 December 2024, at the age of 77.